XTStudio/Kimi-API/Foundation/FileManager.md

 /**
  * Returns the document directory for the current application.
  */
-readonly readonly documentDirectory: string
+static readonly documentDirectory: string

 /**
  * Returns the library directory for the current application.
  */
-readonly readonly libraryDirectory: string
+static readonly libraryDirectory: string

 /**
  * Returns the cache directory for the current application.
  */
-readonly readonly cacheDirectory: string
+static readonly cacheDirectory: string

 /**
  * Returns the temporary directory for the current application.
  */
-readonly readonly temporaryDirectory: string
+static readonly temporaryDirectory: string

 /**
  * Returns an array of strings identifying the paths for all items in the specified directory.